emperorofmars/stf_documentation/src/modules/index.md

 # STF Modules

 * [Core Modules (`stf.*`)](stf/index.md)\
-	Suppport for these modules is required for a valid STF implementation.
+	Support for these modules is required for a valid STF implementation.

 * [Expanded Modules (`stfexp.*`)](stfexp/index.md)\
 	Recommended modules which may not be supported everywhere.